-- Georgia Department of Labor to ensure that full array of Wagner Peyser services from labor market information, job preparation workshops, job referral, Unemployment Insurance, veterans services are available.
-The local area will also encourage to the fullest extent possible that all job seekers utilize the resources of the Employ GA system. - Georgia Vocational Rehabilitation Agency to ensure that the full array of services from supported employment to job coaching to specialized assessment is utilized and that co-enrollment of customers with disabilities be facilitated where such is the appropriate action. - Adult Learning Divisions at 4 technical colleges physically located in the region.
-This effort will continue the linkage between Accelerated Opportunity efforts at Athens Technical College and expand as appropriate at Lanier Technical College and Georgia Piedmont Technical College. - Technical Colleges Economic Development Departments to ensure that division's expertise in quickly developing and delivering training to meet employers needs are met.
-This is ongoing with Athens Technical College and Georgia Piedmont Technical College and under development with Lanier Technical College. - Technical Colleges Credit Programming to ensure that the high quality ITA programming which has been the trade mark of the region providing
+Georgia Department of Labor to ensure that full array of Wagner Peyser services from labor market information, job preparation workshops, job referral, Unemployment Insurance, veterans services are available.
+The local area will also encourage to the fullest extent possible that all job seekers utilize the resources of the Employ GA system.

-Updated 10.29.18 Northeast Georgia Workforce Development Plan 2016 over 278 different employers with trained employees in Program Year 2014.

-- Department of Family and Children Services providing linkages on support services to ensure non-duplication of services - CSBG entity ACTION, Inc. providing additional supports to customers to assist in removing barriers that may prevent them from completing their training - Athens Housing Authority as well as other housing authorities in the region serving as an information access point for their residents providing them access to training services as well as the resources of the mobile learning units. - 2.
+- Georgia Vocational Rehabilitation Agency to ensure that the full array of services from supported employment to job coaching to specialized assessment is utilized and that co-enrollment of customers with disabilities be facilitated where such is the appropriate action. - Adult Learning Divisions at 4 technical colleges physically located in the region. - Technical Colleges Economic Development Departments to ensure that division's expertise in quickly developing and delivering training to meet employers' needs are met.
+This is ongoing with Athens Technical College and Georgia Piedmont Technical College and under development with Lanier Technical College. - Technical Colleges Credit Programming to ensure that the high quality ITA programming which has been the trade mark of the region providing over 325 different employers with trained employees in Program Year 2018. - Department of Family and Children Services providing linkages on support services to ensure non-duplication of services - CSBG entity ACTION, Inc. providing additional supports to customers to assist in removing barriers that may prevent them from completing their training - Athens Housing Authority as well as other housing authorities in the region serving as an information access point for their residents providing them access to training services as well as the resources of the mobile learning units. - 2.
 Coordination with Wagner-Peyser Provide a description of plans and strategies for, and assurances concerning, maximizing coordination of services provided by the state employment service under the Wagner-Peyser Act (29U.S.C.
 49 et seq.) and services provided in the local area through the one-stop delivery system, to improve service delivery and avoid duplication of services.